 The Delaware State Police would like to warn the public about leaving their cars unattended and unlocked while idling.

-Delaware State Police Criminal Investigative Units have recently been handling numerous vehicle thefts occurring throughout the State of Delaware.
-A large majority of the thefts have occurred at gas station and convenience store parking lots where a vehicle was left unattended, idling, and unlocked.
+Delaware State Police have recently been handling numerous vehicle thefts occurring throughout the State of Delaware.
+A large majority of the thefts have occurred at gas stations, convenience stores, and liquor store parking lots where a vehicle was left unattended, idling, and unlocked.
 Victims often leave their car running while they go into a store to make a purchase.
 Investigations show that suspects will specifically look for and target unattended vehicles idling in parking lots.

 Additionally, Delaware law states: (Title 21, § 4182) Unattended motor vehicle.
 No person driving or in charge of a motor vehicle shall permit it to stand unattended without first stopping the engine, locking the ignition, removing the key and effectively setting the brake thereon.
 For a first offense, a fine of $25.00 – $75.00 can be imposed.